matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 #### Building our CI re-using modules

-Now when we look for the `pulumi` module in the Daggerverse we see that it is already built and we get super excited:
+When now can see in the Daggerverse that there is a `pulumi` module we can leverage:

 ![the Daggerverse website showing the `pulumi` in the search box and one result](/images/pulumi-module-found.png)

-This module takes care of the IaC part but for the case of pull requests we wanted to post a comment showing the diff that was generated and I don't see support for this.
+This module takes care of the IaC part but for the case of pull requests we wanted to post a comment showing the diff that was generated.
 Luckily, someone (thanks [@aweris](https://github.com/aweris)) already built a [Dagger module](https://daggerverse.dev/mod/github.com/aweris/daggerverse/gh@1c14645e0139a4ca73969bc9314069d8e6d3b18b) that allows developers to run any command of the `gh` CLI.
-This means we could run `gh pr comment <PR> --body "<contents>"` from our Dagger code and pass the output that the Pulumi module gave us.
+This means we could run `gh pr comment <PR> --body '<contents>'` from our Dagger code and pass the output that the Pulumi module gave us.

 To get started writing our CI we will create a new "module" that has the operations our workflow requires.
 For simplicity we will call them `preview` and `up` as well.
 We'll use Go since we kind of love it here (but remember that with Dagger it does not matter in what language a given module was built):
 ```sh